redox-os/rfcs/text/0000-coprocess.md

 This can have performance advantages due to the internal cache and queues often shared between hyperthreads.
 If keys are assigned nonsymmetrically to hardware threads, this should be taken into account.

+There is a similar less commonly available Kernel Memory Protection Key feature, using the IA32_PKRS MSR.
+This could similarly allow e.g. lightweight kernel modules, to for example allow dymamically loading schedulers, or other parts of the kernel where it would make sense to dynamically replace implementations.

 # References

 Shapiro, Jonathan S (2003).
 Vulnerabilities in Synchronous IPC Designs, _IEEE Symposium on Security and Privacy_. https://srl.cs.jhu.edu/courses/600.439/shap03vulnerabilities.pdf